 In the second step, for each candidate associated with a target, we calculate a confidence score indicating the likelihood of the identity behind the candidate being equivalent to the target.
 The score is calculated based on a range of measures representing similarities between the candidate and the target.
 With each measure, we focus on capturing a different aspect of potential similarity.
 Using semantic measures, we analyze a candidate's various profile attributes (e.g., screen name, username, education, workplace, location) and compare their values to those held by the target.
 Before the comparison of attributes, we selectively augment the target's attribute values with their semantically equivalent representations, if applicable.
 For example, the name value "Robert" may be augmented by "Rob" and "Bob," the alma mater value "University of Mississippi" may be augmented by "Ole Miss," and the employer value "Alphabet" may be augmented by "Google."
 For some measures, in addition to looking for perfect matches between entire strings of attribute values, we consider flexible matching schemes to capture partial overlaps between the attribute values' meaningful units.
 For other measures, we use attributes that are not observed but inferred from information associated with the user.
-For instance, for candidates with a user ID value in the space between zero and 3.5e8, we infer the educational institution attended by the user from the numeric value of the user ID, irrespective of whether or not the education attribute can be observed from the user's profile.
-For example, when evaluating the similarity of candidate fb.com/manu.sekhri.9 to the given target "Manu K. Sekhri," a 1996 graduate of University of Waterloo, even though the candidate's education attribute is not disclosed on his profile, we are able to infer it from the value of his user ID ("122,614,211"), which matches the customized user ID space that used to be assigned to all registrants affiliated with the University of Waterloo (122,600,000-122,699,999).
+For instance, for candidates with a user ID value in the space between zero and 3.5e8, we infer the educational institution attended by the user from the numeric value of the user ID, irrespective of whether or not the education attribute can be observed from the candidate's profile.
+For example, when evaluating the similarity of candidate manu.sekhri.9 to the given target "Manu K. Sekhri," a 1996 graduate of University of Waterloo, even though the education attribute is not disclosed on the candidate's profile, we are able to infer it from the value of his user ID ("122,614,211"), which matches the customized user ID space that used to be assigned to all registrants affiliated with the University of Waterloo (122,600,000-122,699,999).
 In addition to inferring attributes from the user's information we may also infer attributes from information pertaining to the user's connections, such as the most frequently appearing attribute value among those connections.
 Specifically, for some measures, we retrieve the plurality of users connected to the candidate (i.e., friends) and determine the number of friends who share a certain attribute.
-For example,
+For example, if a significant percentage of the candidate's friends have attended a particular college or are residents of a certain city, the candidate itself may be inferred to have attended that college or be residing in that city.
+In addition to gathering the relevant data on the candidate, we also gather data to evaluate each particular candidate-target pair.
+For instance, we may

-&lt;sup>5A unique numeric user ID is automatically assigned to every new Facebook user upon registration.
-To infer the educational institution that the user was affiliated with before or at the time of registration, we exploit the finding that user IDs with values between zero and 3.5e8 were not assigned in sequential order, but segmented by college, as Facebook membership was restricted to individuals with email addresses issued by selected colleges, and each college was assigned a customized user ID space (e.g., registrants with an email address using the domain name "@uwaterloo.ca" were assigned a user ID in the space between 122,600,000 and 122,699,999).
-We identify the user ID clusters of 2,362 colleges in the space ranging from zero to 3.5e8.
+5A unique numeric user ID is automatically assigned to every new Facebook user upon registration.
+To infer the educational institution that the user was affiliated with before or at the time of registration, we exploit our finding that user IDs with values between zero and 3.5e8 were not assigned in sequential order, but segmented by college, as Facebook membership was restricted to individuals with email addresses issued by selected colleges, each of which was assigned a customized user ID space (e.g., registrants with an email address using the domain name "@uwaterloo.ca" were assigned a user ID in the space between 122,600,000 and 122,699,999).
+We identify user ID clusters of 2,362 colleges in the space ranging from zero to 3.5e8.